MelanieLinares/portfolio-new/site/content/post/ncdot-accessibility.md

   ## Conducting the accessibility audit

-  ### Establishing a baseline
-  - testing level was established according to government regulations and client needs
-  - the first step was in identifying page templates and associated JavaScript components
-  - sorted most viewed pages by template and then tested with Lighthouse for baseline needed improvements
-  - guidelines reviewed and a goal checklist created prior to testing
+  ### Why not test the entire site?
+  The NCDOT website consists of several subsites and pages, but are based off templates and reusable components.
+Sites like this are constantly adding new content, but rarely change the underlying CMS structure.
+By identifying a representative set of pages the audit process takes less time and is more effective.

   <div>

+  ### Establishing a baseline with automatic testing
+  - Automatics with Lighthouse, Axe DevTools chrome extension, W.A.V.E. (web accessibility evaluation tool)
+  - Created a spreadsheet to organize and group
+  - High severity and easy fixability were added to NCDOT ticketing system
+  - Remaining issues were grouped by page or components, assigned an individual severity and discussed with web dept lead

   ### Manual testing
-  - NVDA screen readerused to identify issues with the information hierarchy and HTML syntax
+  The NVDA screen reader was used to identify issues with the information hierarchy and HTML native elements.
+Web extensions were utilized for hard to identify issues.
-  - keyboard testing conducted to find outliers in accessing content
-  - web extensions (such as Colorblinding, NoCoffee Vision Simulator, and Disability Simulator) used for hard to identify issues
-  - TalkBack and VoiceOver used to test mobile devices

-  ### Automatic testing
-  - Axe DevTools
+  - Keyboard
-  - W.A.V.E. (web accessibility evaluation tool)
+  - Screen reader: NVDA and Talkback
-  - Chrome DevTools
+  - Color contrast
-  - Accessibility Insights for the Web
-  - cross-browser testing emphasized
+  - Code within DOM inspection

   </div>

   ![this is the alt text](/img/ncdot-display.png "Title is optional")